Nestory Irankunda: Reception

-With his consistent and impressive performances since his breakthrough season, Irankunda has received praise from his teammate Javi López, who compared his development with Argentine footballer Lionel Messi at the age of 17.
-Many coaches, including international managers, who had witnessed Irankunda play have agreed with this sentiment.
-Irankunda has also been compared to Alphonso Davies for their similar journey in football; Davies was born in a refugee camp in Ghana before residing in Canada.

-Irankunda is recognised as a prominent figure of South Australian football, being named by Messenger Newspapers as "one of the top 20 South Australian athletes to watch in 2023," and listed on 5 January 2024 by The Advertiser as "one of the 24 South Australians to watch in 2024".
-On 11 October 2023, Irankunda was named as one of the 60 best young talents in world football by The Guardian, being the only Australian listed, among other talents like Endrick, Warren Zaïre-Emery, Paris Brunner, and Simone Pafundi.
+Irankunda was considered one of the best Australian youth prospects and is a prominent figure of South Australian football, being named by Messenger Newspapers as "one of the top 20 South Australian athletes to watch in 2023," and listed on 5 January 2024 by The Advertiser as "one of the 24 South Australians to watch in 2024".
+On 11 October 2023, Irankunda was named as one of the 60 best young talents in world football by The Guardian, being the only Australian listed.
 In March 2024, Irankunda was ranked among the best 50 young talents born after January 2005 in the annual NXGN lists from GOAL.
 L'Équipe also listed Irankunda in a similar category list of 30 players in June.
+Irankunda was ranked by CIES Football Observatory as one of the top 100 Under-20 players worldwide in 2025.
+Irankunda has also been compared to Alphonso Davies for their similar journey in football; Davies was born in a refugee camp in Ghana before residing in Canada.

 As one of the youngest members of Adelaide United's squad at the time, Irankunda was subject to criticism for his "emotional outbursts" and lack of maturity on the football pitch, which gained attention from his send-off in the match against Melbourne Victory in November 2023.
 Veart stated that the winger has been working on his frustrations and needs to be able to control his emotions.
-Bayern Munich sporting director Christoph Freund stated the club were aware of this, adding that due to his young age, "it’s better when the boys are involved with heart and passion."
+Bayern Munich sporting director Christoph Freund stated the club were aware of this, adding that due to his young age, "it's better when the boys are involved with heart and passion."
 Irankunda would show improvement into the new year and received praise from Veart after displaying calmness and maturity during the later matches of the 2023–24 season, adding that "he's making good strides in that maturity."